NCAR/DART/guide/verifying-installation.rst

    $ ./filter
    $ ./perfect_model_obs

-We are now ready to launch MATLAB.
-To execute the following command, replace MATLABROOT with the directory that MATLAB is installed in on your computer.
+You are now ready to launch MATLAB.
+To do so, execute the command below, and replace ``MATLABROOT`` with the directory that MATLAB is installed in on your computer.
 By default, MATLAB is installed in the following locations:

 * Windows (64-bit):
 * C:\Program Files\MATLAB\R20XXx (64-bit MATLAB)